ProtonKicker/Flourine/README.md

 ## Work In Progress
 - upgrading toolhead cooling
 - setting up a better pinter profile
-- upgrade to heated bed
+- upgrade to heated bed (and also a stronger bed gantry)

 ## Future Plans